 About Edina

-The project EDINA - EDucation of International Newly Arrived migrant pupils - has been developed by Emmanuelle le Pichon-Vorstman and Venhar Sariaslan.
+The project EDucation of International Newly Arrived migrant pupils - has been developed by Emmanuelle le Pichon-Vorstman and Venhar Sariaslan.
 It brought together policy makers, schools and researchers from Finland (Helsinki), Belgium (Ghent) and The Netherlands (Rotterdam and Utrecht).
-This project finished succesfully in September 2018.
-In September 2019 a follow up of EDINA has started, with, partially, new partners.
-This new project brings together policy makers, schools and reserarchers from Belgium (Ghent and Liège), the United Kingdom (Leeds), Spain (Oviedo) and The Netherlands (Rotterdam and Utrecht).
+This project finished successfully in September 2018, after which a follow-up of EDINA was started in September 2019, with partly new partners, consisting of policy makers, schools and researchers from Belgium (Ghent and Liège), the United Kingdom (Leeds), Spain (Oviedo) and the Netherlands (Rotterdam and Utrecht).
+After completion of this project in 2022, a third EDINA project started in 2023.
+This project brings together policy makers, schools and researchers from the Netherlands (Utrecht and Rotterdam), Belgium (Ghent and Liège), Spain (Oviedo) and Ireland (Dublin).

 The main objective of EDINA is to provide support to municipalities, schools and teachers in the reception and the integration into the school system of newcomer pupils.
 The high inflow of newcomers in and within Europe implies that schools are experiencing a constant increase in the numbers of pupils who do not master the school language.
 This situation creates a heavy challenge for the European school system.
 Against this background, it is difficult to overestimate the importance of successful reception of newcomers at their new schools in order to facilitate optimal integration.